What Colouring is produced in your litters?

 Do you health test your dogs?

 Yes!
 All of our dogs undergo full Heath testing before being bred.
 Health is one of the most important aspects of breeding to us, and we take it very seriously.
 Please be aware that the Bernese Mountain Dog is prone to many health issues and a short life span.
-For this reason, it was very important to us to find the RIGHT Bernese stud for our program.
-It has meant that it is harder for us to breed for the perfect colouring because tri coloured poodles with excellent health have been harder to find, we will not compromise health for colour but we strive for both!
-We are incredibly proud of our stud Bagheera who comes to us all the way from Serbia with amazing pedigree and he is fully cleared for all genetic diseases known in the Bernese Mountain Dog breed, as are his parents.
+We will not compromise health for colour but we strive for both!
 Please view our 'hip health' tab.

 Where do I pickup my puppy?

-We offer pickup in both Blenheim and Elora, Ontario.
+We offer pickup in both Merlin (Chatham Kent) and Elora, Ontario.
 We also offer door to door deliver on an individual basis.
 We always offer free delivery to the GTA

 Do you ship your puppies?